Shaun Ward Director of Music

 Shaun Ward studied organ and harpsichord at the University of Huddersfield gaining his BMus(Hons) in 1999 and MA in 2001, winning prizes for both degrees.

-His work as a continuo player has included concerts with many choral societies, and orchestras, as well as the Three Choirs Festival, York Early Music Festival, the Beverley and East Riding Early Music Festival, and the Leeds Baroque Orchestra.
-As a soloist his work includes regular recitals as part of the Hereford Cathedral Summer series; recent venues have included Bath Abbey and Wells Cathedral.
+His work as a continuo player has included concerts with many choral societies, and orchestras, as well as the Three Choirs Festival and the York Early Music Festival.
+As a soloist his work includes regular recitals as part of the Hereford Cathedral Summer series; recent venues have included Tewkesbury Abbey, Bath Abbey and Wells Cathedral.

 Following posts at Leeds Parish Church and Hereford, Shaun became Director of Music at Holy Trinity Church, Hereford for five years, during which time he rekindled the choral tradition, taking the choir on a number of tours in the UK and Europe.
 His interest in historic buildings led him to work in an architectural practice, and he completed an MSc at Bath University in the conservation of historic buildings.